Why Spots & Acne Can Occur At Any Age

 The hormone connection

-It is the androgens such as testosterone that are involved in acne and scattered throughout the skin, and it is often related to increased androgen production and hormone imbalance where anovulatory cycles are present.
+It is the androgens such as testosterone that are involved in acne and scattered throughout the skin, and it often related to increased androgen production and hormone imbalance where anovulatory cycles are present.

 So low progesterone, and any increase in weight related to oestrogen dominance, will increase testosterone.
 The late John Lee, MD who was the pioneer of progesterone cream usage, suggested that applying a small amount of Serenity directly to the acne as an additional one of the daily application sites can help clear the skin.